ChrisWiegman/chriswiegman.com/content/posts/2011-10-19-what-is-the-best-way-to-install-a-wordpress-plugin.md

   - Technical
 tags:
   - WordPress
 ---

-As anyone who is familiar with a <a title="WordPress.org" href="http://wordpress.org" target="_blank" rel="noopener noreferrer">WordPress.org</a> install can tell you there are 3 primary ways to install a plugin in WordPress.
+As anyone who is familiar with a [WordPress.org](http://wordpress.org "WordPress.org") install can tell you there are 3 primary ways to install a plugin in WordPress.
 You can have it download automatically by searching for it and clicking install in the WordPress back-end.
 You can download the zip file and upload it into WordPress by selecting “Add New” in the plugins page and the selecting “Upload.”
 Or, you can manually install it yourself via FTP/SSH.
 So is there any difference?
 Yes, actually there is.
 Here’s a breakdown of what each does and why you might want to choose one over the other.

 ### Using the “Search” function on the Install Plugins page